How to apply for a drought order or an emergency drought order if you're a water company.

 Pay back costs

 The Environment Agency and Natural Resources Wales can charge you for dealing with your drought order application.
-See the information on paying back costs in Apply for a drought permit.
+See information on paying back costs.

 Extend your drought order